ali-master/prune-mod/README.md

 - **Safe by default** - Never breaks your application
 - **Lightning fast** - Process thousands of files in seconds
 - **Smart runtime detection** - Automatically uses the fastest available runtime (Bun or Node.js)
+- **Workspace/Monorepo support** - Automatically detects and prunes all packages in your monorepo

 ## Quick Start